astrdino/UNIUNI-DSP-DriverPerformance/README.md

 03/27/2024
 ![alt text](image.png)

+04/03/2024

+- Expand columns for new "rd assignment AZ" in the supabase table

+04/04/2024

+- Scripts organizaiton (admin dashboard date selection)

 **\*\***Endpoint for the deployment is different than the endpoint for the local test

 ...Order List Display Features